anotherRedbeard/apimdemo-environment/iac/bicep/README.md

     `create-apim-backend.bicep` is the main template to create a new backend in APIM.

+3. **Create base APIM instance**

+    `create-base-apim.bicep` is the main template to create a base developer instance of API Management.
+I will be adding to this any dependency that I need to recreate my dev environment.

+    What's Included:

+    - Developer sku of API management
+    - Application Insights *(coming soon)*
+    - Identities for the developer portal *(coming soon)*
+    - OAuth2.0 servers to handle authentication *(coming soon)*
+    - Diagnostic Loggers *(coming soon)*

 ## Deploying with Bicep

 Bicep is an Infrastructure as Code (IaC) language developed by Microsoft for deploying Azure resources in a declarative manner.
 It simplifies the deployment process and enhances readability and maintainability of your infrastructure code.
 Here is the [official Bicep documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/)